rallyplot/rallyplot/docs/source/installation.md

 Or use the GUI: ** → About This Mac → More Info**.

-**Driver requirements**
-- macOS provides system OpenGL drivers.
-- Any **macOS 12+** system with Intel or Apple Silicon GPUs supports OpenGL 4.1, which is fully backward-compatible with OpenGL 3.3.

 :::

 :::{tab-item} Linux
 :sync: linux

-Open a **terminal** and run:
+Open a terminal and run:

 ```bash
 # Show OpenGL renderer and version